mr5z/ExLang/README.md

 - Should generics support variance annotations?
 - Should mutable local variables use `@Mutable` as an annotation or a dedicated keyword?
 - Can a `conditions` block reference variables outside its declaration scope, or is it always bound to a single variable?
-- Can `new` overloads delegate to one another, and if so, what is the syntax?
+- Can `init` overloads delegate to one another, and if so, what is the syntax?
 - Should `catch` branches be exhaustive and compiler-enforced, given that `throw` codes are enum values?
 - Is `self` valid inside `service` members, or is it scoped to `object` only?
 - For annotation-specific open questions, see [Annotations/README.md](Annotations/README.md).